You really have to go pull out all the stops when creating a new waterfront precinct in geographically blessed Sydney.

 Incidentally, the cheapest Cocktail comes in at $28.
 And hold on to your pearls, as the dearest is the $90 (!)
 Premium Sazerac (Hennessy XO, Taylor Straight Rye, Bitters, Absinthe & Simple Syrup).

 Yes.
 A’Mare restaurant is a in a totally different class to you local pasta and pizza joint.
 But then dinner here is really rather special.
+If you crave high-class Italian cuisine, this is one of the best restaurants in Barangaroo.

 If you find yourself taking a trip up the NSW coast, see our recommendations for the Best Restaurants in Newcastle.